-On July 29, 2009, ACE participated in the \$600 million Air Canada Credit Facility with a number of other lenders providing financing of \$150 million.
-The Credit Facility is repayable in 16 consecutive quarterly installments commencing in August 2010 of \$30 million with the final installment of \$120 million due in July 2014.
-The Credit Facility bears interest at a rate based upon the greater of the bankers' acceptance rate or 3.00% plus 9.75% (12.75% as at March 31, 2010).
-Air Canada's obligations under the Credit Facility are secured by a first priority security interest and hypothec over substantially all the present and after-acquired property of Air Canada and its subsidiaries, subject to certain exclusions and permitted liens.
+On July 29, 2009, ACE had participated in the \$600 million Credit Facility with a number of other lenders providing financing of \$150 million.
+Such facility is further described in Note 3 to the 2009 annual audited consolidated financial statements of the Corporation.
+The Credit Facility was repayable in 16 consecutive quarterly installments commencing in August 2010 of \$30 million with the final installment of \$120 million due in July 2014.
+The Credit Facility bore interest at a rate based upon the greater of the bankers' acceptance rate or 3.00% plus 9.75% (12.75% as at June 30, 2010).
+Air Canada's obligations under the Credit Facility were secured by a first priority security interest and hypothec over substantially all the present and after-acquired property of Air Canada and its subsidiaries, subject to certain exclusions and permitted liens.